 Welcome to the Woodland Skills Centre!

-Please note that we have re-launched some of our courses for autumn and winter where we are able to allow for social distancing and small participants numbers.
+Please note that we have launched our slightly reduced course programme for the period January – March 2021 where we are able to allow for social distancing and small participants numbers.

 We follow Government guidelines with regards to hygiene with all public indoor areas regularly disinfected, social distancing and non-contact temperature check on arrival.